boomslam/CodePath-Assignment-1/README.md

 Description:
 Recreating the Dropbox new user registration flow and sign in flow.

-Completed all requried and optional milestones
-Swipe the intro tutorial.
+## Requirements
-Create a new account with the ability to type in text fields.
+ * [x] Required: Create a new account with the ability to type in text fields.
-View terms of service.
+ * [x] Required: View terms of service.
-View tabs for a new user.
+ * [x] Required: View tabs for a new user.
-Log out from settings screen.
+ * [x] Required: Log out from settings screen.
-View screen for trouble signing in to existing account.
+ * [x] Required: View screen for trouble signing in to existing account.
-Sign in and view tabs for an existing account.
+ * [x] Required: Sign in and view tabs for an existing account.
-Favorite an existing file.
+ * [x] Optional: Favorite an existing file.
+ * [x] Optional: Add text field inputs for sign in and create account forms
+ * [x] Optional: Swipe the intro tutorial.

 ## License